empicano/aiomqtt/docs/subscribing-to-a-topic.md

 # Subscribing to a topic

 To receive messages for a topic, we need to subscribe to it and listen for messages.
-A minimal working example that listens for messages to the `temperature/#` wildcard looks like this:
+This is a minimal working example that listens for messages to the `temperature/#` wildcard:

 ```python
 import asyncio